Shalom01/Shalom01/README.md

   concurrent data structures.
 - Designed the first concurrent data structure with a working set bound (under review), implemented in LockFreeContainers below.
-- Built a HIPAA-compliant platform for a U.S. ABA therapy company, solo, zero to production, to make mental-health and behavioral care **affordable and easy to access**.

 ## Currently interested in